HyunwooMoon-developer/DSA-Searching/README.md

 ### In-order

-the algorithm that the left branch is visited, then the node itself is handled, then the right branch is visited.
+the algorithm that the left branch is visited, then the node itself is handled, then the right branch is visited.(Step left, Process Node, Step right)

+Uses Cases : Working with BSTs

+                               4
+                            /     \
+                           2       6
+                         /   \    /  \
+                        1     3  5    7

+=> 1 - 2 - 3 - 4 - 5 - 6 - 7

 ### Pre-order

-If the node is hanlded before the branches
+If the node is hanlded before the branches (Process Node, Setp left, Step right)

+Uses Cases : Organizational chart, Directory structure, HTML, XML, JSON

+                               a
+                            /     \
+                           b       c
+                         /   \    /  \
+                        d    e   f    g

+=> a - b - d - e - c - f - g

 ### Post-order

-If the node is handled after the branches
+If the node is handled after the branches (Step left, Step right, Process Node)

+Uses Cases : Calculation relationship
+Language Processors

+                               a
+                            /     \
+                           b       c
+                         /   \    /  \
+                        d    e   f    g

+=> d - e - b - f - g - c - a

 ## BFS(Breadth-first search)

 Breadth-first search works across the row of a tree.
 So the top row will be handled 1st, then the 2nd row, and so on.
 The tree is visited level by level.